hikchoi/cv/data/resume/resume.md

 > Incompleted due to unforeseen illness

-- Granted National Scholarship equivalent to approx. USD 40,000 over 4 academic terms.
+- Granted National Scholarship equivalent to approximately USD 40,000 over 4 academic terms.
-- Conducted research and development in a novel color recommendation system for designers; designed and implemented controlled studies to evaluate the system's effectiveness
+- Conducted research and development in a novel color recommendation system for designers; designed and implemented controlled studies to evaluate the system's effectiveness.
-- Explored design methodologies in the area of multiple-device interaction
+- Explored design methodologies in the area of multiple-device interaction.
-- Contributed to the development of in-house data visualization methods used
+- Contributed to the development of in-house data visualization methods used.

 |||
 |:-|-:|